Why You Failed the PE Exam?

 |Naval Architecture and Marine Engineering||62%||33%|

-How to Pass the PE Exam in your Next Attempt
+How to Pass the PE Exam on Your Next Attempt

 We recommend that you revisit your PE exam preparation process and see how you can improve it.